Equity: Definition, Types, Features, Benefits, How It Works, Importance, and Calculation

 Limited liability

-Shareholders' liability is limited to their investment amount; personal assets are protected in case of company failure.
+Shareholders' liability is limited to their investment amount; personal assets are protected in case of company failure, typical of a limited liability partnership.

 Advantages of investing in equity shares